University of Southampton

 • An ability to reflect on experiences and acquired learning.

-• A commitment to a career as a Clinical Psychologist, within the NHS.
+• A commitment to the NHS and a career as a Clinical Psychologist.

-• An interest in research and commitment to the scientist-practitioner model.
+• An interest in producing publishable research and a commitment to the scientist-practitioner model.

 International applicants